-- Notwithstanding concerns regarding the need for guidance on section 7701(o), the IRS and Treasury "do • not intend to issue general administrative guidance regarding the types of transactions to which the economic substance doctrine either applies or does not apply." - Further, the IRS will not issue a private letter ruling or determination letter regarding whether the economic substance doctrine is relevant to any transaction or whether any transaction complies with the • requirements of section 7701(o). - Notice 2010-62 provides that "the IRS will continue to analyze when the economic substance doctrine will ٠ apply in the same fashion as it did prior to the enactment of section 7701(o)." - Thus, according to the IRS, if authorities provided that the economic substance doctrine was not relevant to whether certain tax benefits were allowable prior to the enactment of section 7701(o). the IRS will continue to take the position that the economic substance doctrine is not relevant to whether those tax benefits are allowable. - However, an IRS official recently warned that the economic substance doctrine may be relevant in cases in which the IRS has not previously raised economic substance or considered it in a private letter ruling. - The IRS anticipates that the case law regarding the circumstances in which the economic substance ٠ doctrine is relevant will continue to develop, and states that the codification of the economic substance doctrine should not affect the ongoing development of authorities on this issue.
+- Notwithstanding concerns regarding the need for guidance on section 7701(o), the IRS and Treasury "do not intend to issue general administrative guidance regarding the types of transactions to which the economic substance doctrine either applies or does not apply." - Further, the IRS will not issue a private letter ruling or determination letter regarding whether the economic substance doctrine is relevant to any transaction or whether any transaction complies with the requirements of section 7701(o). - Notice 2010-62 provides that "the IRS will continue to analyze when the economic substance doctrine will apply in the same fashion as it did prior to the enactment of section 7701(o)." - Thus, according to the IRS, if authorities provided that the economic substance doctrine was not relevant to whether certain tax benefits were allowable prior to the enactment of section 7701(o), the IRS will continue to take the position that the economic substance doctrine is not relevant to whether those tax benefits are allowable. - The IRS anticipates that the case law regarding the circumstances in which the economic substance doctrine is relevant will continue to develop, and states that the codification of the economic substance doctrine should not affect the ongoing development of authorities on this issue.